Practice Lab 6 - Client scripting

 1. Add a function for the OnLoad event.

-• Add the function below to the PermitFormFunctions.js file at the top of the ContosoPermit.Scripts.PermitForm function created in the previous task.
+• Add the function below to the PermitFormFunctions.js file at the top of the ContosoPermit.Scripts.PermitForm object created in the previous task.

 handleOnLoad: function (executionContext) {